 On 9th February 2015 The Dragon Cafe reached a major milestone – our 100th Monday.
 To keep going we need your help to raise £100,000.
 Join the DRAGONCAFE100 campaign and donate here to keep the cafe running.
 Your support is greatly appreciated.

 In the countdown to the 100th Dragon Cafe we had some exciting and perceptive coverage in the media – national and global!
 Guardian columnist, Christina Patterson wrote about her experience of visiting The Dragon Cafe and reflected on in its importance in relation to wider society and her late sister’s experience of mental breakdown.
 Click here to read.

 Meanwhile, Kate Vandy from the World Service’s Weekend news programme explored the space in sound and talked to Sarah, Seth, Kate in the kitchen and two patrons.
 Click here to listen (the piece appears at 35 minutes).
 BBC Radio 4’s Saturday Live also paid a visit to the Dragon Café and you listen to it here (about 32 minutes in) and The Dragon Café paid a visit to Resonance Radio 104.4 FM, and was featured on the hour long Clear Spot slot, available here.

 Go Well & See You Soon!

-Click here for full programme.
+Click here for this week’s full programme.